heleneil/ot-harjoitustyo/documentation/SRS.md

 * the user can create a username
   * the username must not exist in the database already

-* the user can log in after creating a valid username
+* [x] the user can log in after creating a valid username (only with one of the usernames that already exist in the csv-file for now)
   * a successful login requires an existent username
   * username invalid notification